 Some participating Free File companies offer free state tax prep and e-file.
 Those with higher incomes can file free online using the free fillable forms.
 Since 2003, more than 46 million people have taken advantage of this program.
 Users choose from among the participating software offerings, file their returns electronically, and receive their refunds via direct deposit.

 Beyond the IRS, those within the same income limit of $62,000 can turn to MyFreeTaxes.com, which is offered by the Walmart Foundation, Goodwill Industries, the National Disability Institute and United Way Worldwide.
 The free service covers both federal and state taxes.

 ESmartTax, the online arm of Liberty Tax Services, offers free federal filing with live chat assistance as you file a simple tax return, including Affordable Care Act forms.
-Prepare state taxes easily for only $14.95.
+But state returns start at $26.95 (ouch).

 All in all, these do-it-yourself online tax filing options will offer big-time savings if you’re used to paying a tax pro to handle all of your paperwork.
 Better still, the sites make filing a painless, step-by-step process, which is why more and more people are logging in to settle up with the IRS.